Ceri-Jane/milestone-project-one/TESTING.md

 1. Home page

 No errors to fix.
-98% on performance as the image uses .img-fluid class from Bootstrap and has no set width/height.
+98% on performance as the image uses .img-fluid class from BootStrap and has no set width/height.

 ![Lighthouse check on home page](assets/images/lighthouse-check-home-desktop.png)